Scotty Campbell

-Scotty Campbell is the Republican member of the Tennessee House of Representatives for the 3rd district, encompassing Mountain City, Johnson County, and parts of Sullivan County.
+Scotty Campbell (born February 21, 1984) is an American politician and professional wrestling promoter.
+He was a Republican member of the Tennessee House of Representatives for the 3rd district, encompassing Mountain City, Johnson County, and parts of Sullivan County.

-Campbell first served from January 2011 until November 2012 after the House District seat was vacated by Rep. Jason Mumpower at the end of his last term.
+Campbell first served from January 2011 until November 2012 after the House district seat was vacated by Rep. Jason Mumpower at the end of his last term.
 In November 2020, Campbell was elected back to the re-districted House District seat after Rep. Timothy Hill declined to run for re-election.

+Campbell resigned in April 2023 after a bipartisan committee found that he had sexually harassed interns.

-He is a professional wrestling promoter and owner of professional wrestling company Beside The Ring.
+He is the owner of professional wrestling company Beside The Ring.

 Biography

-Scotty Campbell was born on February 21, 1984, in Johnson County.
+Scotty Campbell was born on February 21, 1984, in Johnson County, Tennessee.

-Campbell interned as a 17-year-old teenager for Democratic politician Bob Clement during 2001.

-Campbell later earned a Bachelor of Science degree from Cumberland University, and studied Public Policy at Tennessee State University.
+At age 17, Campbell interned for Democratic politician Bob Clement.
+He earned a Bachelor of Science degree from Cumberland University, and studied public policy at Tennessee State University.

-Campbell worked as a 911 police/fire/EMS dispatcher and also as a morning radio talk show host with the WFHG 92.9 FM news/talk format radio station in the Tri-Cities, TN/VA region.
+Campbell worked as a 911 police/fire/EMS dispatcher, and as a morning radio talk show host at WFHG-FM in the Tri-Cities, TN/VA, region.